AbsaOSS/pramen/README.md

   # Pramen-Py settings
   py {
-    # This is mandatory of you want to use Python transformations
+    # This is mandatory of you want to use Python transformations and run Pramen-Py on the command line
     location = "/opt/Pramen-Py/bin"

     # Optionally you can specify Pramen-Py executable name